-A voluntary evacuation warning took effect at 8 a.m. in Silverado, Williams and Modjeska canyons in Orange County's Bond Fire burn area, but by mid-afternoon it was upgraded to a mandatory evacuation order taking effect at 8 p.m.
+A voluntary evacuation warning took effect at 8 a.m. in the Silverado, Williams and Modjeska canyons in Orange County's Bond Fire burn area.

 The county activated its Emergency Operations Center Thursday morning to help expedite the response to any flooding or debris flows.

-The National Weather Service issued a flood watch that will be in effect through this morning for coastal and inland Orange County.
-Forecasters said some mountain areas could receive 3 to 6 inches of rain from the ``atmospheric river,'' with the heaviest downpours expected through Friday morning.
+The National Weather Service issued a flood watch that will be in effect from Thursday night until Friday morning for coastal and inland Orange County.
+Forecasters said some mountain areas could receive 3 to 6 inches of rain from the ``atmospheric river,'' with the heaviest downpours expected after midnight through Friday morning.

 The rain will persist intermittently -- perhaps heavy at times -- through the holiday weekend, according to the National Weather Service.